 Fill the bottom of the jar with water to about 1/4 full.

 Next add vegetable oil.
 Fill the bottle leaving about an inch at the top.
 In a mason jar I fill to the lip.

 Next add a few drops of food colouring.
-This is a fascinating step watching as the food colouring drops fall through the oil and rest on top of the water before slowly starting to mix with the water at the bottom of the container.
+This is a fascinating step watching as the drops of food coloring drops fall through the oil and rest on top of the water before slowly starting to mix with the water at the bottom of the container.

 Now it’s time for the magic!
-Add a teaspoon of Alka Seltzer (if yours are in tablet form, break the tablets into quarters and add a quarter tablet).
+Add a teaspoon of Alka Seltzer (if yours are in tablet form, break the tablets into quarters and add a quarter tablet to start).